Richard J. Baron, MD, MACP, President and Chief Executive Officer of ABIM & ABIM Foundation

 Dr. Lipner received her degrees from Drexel University and the University of Pittsburgh.
 She is a member of the American Educational Research Association, the Association of American Medical Colleges, National Council on Measurement in Education, AcademyHealth and is active in the Association of Test Publishing, where she served as Program Committee Chair and Vice-Chair from 2006-2008.

-As of July 2020, Dr. Lipner reported the following external relationships:
+As of July 2022, Dr. Lipner reported no ongoing external relationships.

 Lorna Lynn, MD, Vice President, Medical Education Research